marktheskies/minimalist-typer/README.md

 # A minimalist typing practice app

 A React application that allows you to practice typing in a distraction-free and minimalist environment.
+This application was scaffolded using [create-react-app](https://github.com/facebook/create-react-app).

 - [Available Scripts](#available-scripts)
   - [`npm start`](#npm-start)